data-integrations/amazon-s3-plugins/docs/S3-batchsource.md

 **Session Token:** Amazon session token required for authentication.
 Only required for temporary credentials.
 Temporary credentials are only supported for S3A paths.

+**Enable Quoted Values** Whether to treat content between quotes as a value.
+This value will only be used if the format is 'csv', 'tsv' or 'delimited'.
+For example, if this is set to true, a line that looks like `1, "a, b, c"` will output two fields.
+The first field will have `1` as its value and the second will have `a, b, c` as its value.
+The quote characters will be trimmed.
+The newline delimiter cannot be within quotes.

+It also assumes the quotes are well enclosed.
+The left quote will match the first following quote right before the delimiter.
+If there is an unenclosed quote, an error will occur.

 **Maximum Split Size:** Maximum size in bytes for each input partition.
 Smaller partitions will increase the level of parallelism, but will require more resources and overhead.
 The default value is 128MB.